 Rusted metal is scattered across the shores of the Palos Verdes peninsula after the SS Dominator, a WWII-era freighter, ran aground in 1961.
 Today, the wreckage serves as a popular POI for hikers.

-There used to be surf shacks around the bay that hikers often used to take breaks at, but most have been torn down to discourage surf gangs.
-If you look hard enough, you may still find one 😉.
+Around the bay, there used to be surf shacks that hikers often used to take breaks at, but most have been torn down to discourage surf gangs.
+If you look hard enough, you may still find one!

 SCREENSHOT THESE DIRECTIONS: Shortcut hike to the SS Dominator Shipwreck

 - Trailhead Address: 2301 Paseo Del Mar, Palos Verdes Estates, CA

 - Parking: Free street parking along Paseo Del Mar.

 - Distance: 1.5 miles there & back

 - Park near Paseo Del Mar and Oakley Rd.
 The trailhead begins across the street at the cliff.